 - the decision that has been made and how we reached it; and

-- what the remedies are, if any.
+- what remedies there are, if any.

 Please be aware that:

 - information regarding all complaints is shared between all employees of Motion Paradox; and

 - Nicole Slayton Hogan, as Chief Executive Officer, is authorised to deal with all complaints.

 Nicole reserves the right to deal with any complaint herself but may in the first instance ask another employee at Motion Paradox to respond to your complaint.

 The Legal Ombudsman is an independent ombudsman scheme that resolves complaints about the legal services provided by certain lawyers.
 It was set up following the passing of the Legal Services Act 2007.
 You now have the right to complain to the Legal Ombudsman about UK qualified solicitors at Motion Paradox.

 Therefore, you will have no right to complain to the Legal Ombudsman about Motion Paradox itself or services provided by individuals at Motion Paradox unless those individuals are:

 - supervised by a UK qualified solicitor at Motion Paradox; or (as we have said)